 Global Startup Heat Map covers 5.065 Food Technology Startups & Scaleups

-The Global Startup Heat Map below highlights the global distribution of the 4.351 exemplary startups & scaleups that we analyzed for this research.
-Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US is home to most of these companies while we also observe increased activity in Europe, particularly in France.
+The Global Startup Heat Map below highlights the global distribution of the 5.065 exemplary startups & scaleups that we analyzed for this research.
+Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US is home to most of these companies while we also observe increased activity in Europe, particularly in the UK and France.

 Below, you get to meet 20 out of these 5.065 promising startups & scaleups as well as the solutions they develop.
 These 20 startups were hand-picked based on criteria such as founding year, location, funding raised, and more.
 Depending on your specific needs, your top picks might look entirely different.

 Consumers are shifting towards alternative protein sources due to both health and environmental concerns, making it one of the most relevant food technology trends.
 Cultured meat, plant, edible insects, and mycoprotein-based foods are the primary alternative protein sources at present.
 Not only are they nutrient-rich, but they also minimize resource use from farm to fork, unlike protein from livestock.
 They reduce the overall costs as alternative protein sources demand only marginal dietary requirements and health monitoring.
 Advancements in 3D printing, fermentation, and molecular biology enable startups to develop sustainable alternative protein production solutions.
 This helps food companies offset the ethical concerns and footprint of industrial meat production.

 The Protein Brewery offers Animal-Free Protein